openstack/blazar/doc/source/contributor/development.rst

 ..

-After it you can access generated docs in *doc/build/* directory, for example, main page - *doc/build/html/index.html*.
+Then you can access generated docs in the *doc/build/* directory, for example, the main page would be *doc/build/html/index.html*.